-This plugin also comes with a bit of an edge in that it allows users to utilize tube and/or vinyl emulators as well as tape.
+This plugin also comes with a bit of an edge in that it allows you to utilize tube and/or vinyl emulators as well as tape.
 There aren’t a ton of features that come with the Analog Pro.
 However, the few controls that this device is very reactive, and the processing on this unit is exceptional.

-- Tape, Tube, Vinyl Simulators – There is a little extra value that comes with the Analog Pro plugin.
+- Tape, Tube, Vinyl Simulators: There is a little extra value that comes with the Analog Pro plugin.
 This device offers the addition of tube amp simulation, as well as vinyl recording emulators.
 Tape, Tube, and Vinyl each have their own distinctive aural aesthetic as each records electronic signals by a different process.

 - Stereo Widening Control: A Stereo widening knob is a quick solution for clearing up any mud caused by clashing harmonics in your saturation.
 You can also use it to help smooth out specific phasing issues with vocals, brass, or string busses.

-- Emphasis Parameter: This control helps boost the affected mid to high frequencies in your signal chain.
+- Emphasis Parameter: This control helps you boost the affected mid to high frequencies in your signal chain.
 When used in combination with the stereo knob, it can add a lot of warm resonance to your mid to high-range information.

-- High and Lowcut Slopes – Saturation can sometimes cause overbearing harshness in certain parts of a signal’s frequency range.
+- High and Lowcut Slopes: Saturation can sometimes cause overbearing harshness in certain parts of a signal’s frequency range.
 Tuning out the higher or lower end of your signal with controls such as these can clean out any sharp or booming points in your signal chain that the plugin might introduce.

 The Analog Pro is compatible with Windows 7 and above and macOS 10.6 and higher.
 It only comes in 64-bit versions as a VST for Windows and VST or AU options for Mac.

 Initial Audio’s Analog Pro tops our list of coolest looking tape emulators with its sleek wooden handcraft aesthetic.
 We would have liked to have seen a few more options for parameter control with that in mind.
-The additional valve and vinyl emulations are a nice touch and provide users with a slightly broader scope on classic analog processing sounds.
+The additional valve and vinyl emulations are a nice touch and provide you with a slightly broader scope on classic analog processing sounds.